pdonis/simpleblog3/README.md

 To Do
 -----

-Add support for JSON instead of YAML for the config and blog metadata files; this will remove the hard dependency on PyYAML.

 Add a command for publishing your blog via SSH (I do this now with a shell script, but doing it in Python would allow some enhancements that aren't easy in shell).